 The crochet in the round technique significantly broadens possibilities of crocheting.
 There are many projects which we can't even think of using crochet in a row technique only.

 Here are typical projects, which can be done using this kind of technique: hats, doilies, granny squares, triangles, ovals, buttons, flowers, top-down sweaters, and so on.

-foundation chain for the "crochet-in-the-row" projects.
-Traditional way to form a central ring is , to join several chain stitches together with a slip
+Any "crocheting-a-round" project begins from a central ring.
+A central ring for this kind of projects is the same as a foundation chain for the "crochet-in-the-row" projects.
+The traditional way to form a central ring is to join several chain stitches, at least 3 but often up to 5 chains together with a slip stitch.

 There are some certain rules for increases, to be added in every new circular row in order to keep our fabric lying flat.
 We call it "A Law of a Circle.
 For example, crocheting single crochets will gain radius of the next round less than if you would crochet double crochets.